Keep the Chill Out: DIY RV Insulation Hacks That Work

 6. Protect Your Water Lines and Tanks

-Frozen pipes are every RVer’s nightmare.
-Wrap your water hoses in foam pipe insulation or heat tape, and keep your gray and black tanks warm with tank heating pads.
+Frozen pipes are every RVer's nightmare.
+Wrap water hoses with foam pipe insulation or heat tape.
+Keep gray and black tanks warm.
+Use tank heating pads for protection.

 If you’re boondocking, simply adding foam board around your water bay can buy you a few extra degrees of warmth.